chalvarado96/exploring-ohio-birth-weights/README.md

 The notebook emphasizes the following skills:
   * Reading in data and creating DataFrames with _Pandas_.
-  * Cleaning, relabelling, and organizing data for presentation with _Pandas_ and _NumPy_.
+  * Cleaning, relabeling, and organizing data for presentation with _Pandas_ and _NumPy_.
   * Creating and fine-tuning various plots using _Matplotlib_.
   * Representing geographical data through _Plotly_.
   * Inferring and drawing conclusions from data.